tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Explain to students that the scoring process takes the predictions made using the data and compares it to their actual outcomes (i.e., predicted y versus actual y).
 If the predictions are the same and the score is 1.0, the model is considered perfectly accurate.
 Generally, the closer the score is to 1.0, the more accurate the model.

-* It's important to note to students that two things need to be scored: the training AND test data.
+* It's important to tell students that two things need to be scored: the training AND test data.

   * When scoring the training data, the accuracy of the model is applied against the training data it was created with.
 Usually, the more data that is trained, the higher the accuracy score.